 Proving that someone actually knew about a dangerous condition can be challenging.
 If a dangerous condition has existed for long enough, the passage of time can buttress a claim that the owner should have known about it.

 Most swimming pool accident cases depend on a premises liability theory.
-However, you also may have a claim for negligence, which exists when someone fails to behave reasonably under the circumstances.
+However, a swimming pool accident lawyer in Los Angeles also may bring a claim for negligence, which exists when someone fails to behave reasonably under the circumstances.
 For example, if a lifeguard is not qualified and fails to save someone from drowning, the lifeguard's employer could possibly be held liable for negligent hiring.
 There are several laws and ordinances that swimming pool owners must follow, including locked gates.
 A swimming pool owner's failure to follow the applicable law may give rise to a negligence per se (negligence as a matter of law) claim.

 Another relevant theory may be products liability.
 Under a products liability theory, you may be able to hold a manufacturer responsible for a defective device.
-For example, if you installed a pool cover that was defective, resulting in your child suffering from a near-drowning injury, you might be able to hold the manufacturer responsible under a products liability theory.Consult an Experienced Los Angeles Lawyer for Your Injury Claim
+For example, if you installed a pool cover that was defective, resulting in your child suffering from a near-drowning injury, you might be able to hold the manufacturer responsible under a products liability theory.Consult an Experienced Swimming Pool Accident Attorney in the Los Angeles Area

 If you have been hurt or have tragically lost a loved one in a swimming pool accident in Los Angeles or the surrounding area, you can explore your options with the injury attorneys at Sharifi Firm.
 We can help you decide which strategy may apply to your particular circumstances.
 Our firm represents accident victims throughout Southern California cities, such as Temecula, San Bernardino, Riverside, and Rancho Cucamonga.
 Contact us at 1-866-422-7222 or via our online form for a free, no-obligation consultation.